 - Drill to copper clearance (Drill to the nearest copper feature)

 Aspect ratio is the ability to effectively plate copper inside the holes(vias).
-The copper plating of the interior part of holes is a tedious task when the diameter is decreased and the depth of the hole is increased.
-This requires a plating bath with a higher throwing power so that the liquid could gush into the tiny holes.
+The copper plating of the interior part of holes is a tedious task when the diameter is decreased and the depth is increased.
+This requires a plating bath with a high throwing power so that the liquid could gush into the tiny holes.

 Aspect ratio (AR) = (Depth of the hole/ Diameter of the drilled hole)